nicksoftware/XamarinFormsFirebaseAuthentication/README.md

     }
 }
 ```
-You can go  on as adding validatiors  on both approaches  to avoid null exceptions  at run time.
+You can go  on as adding validatiors  to check if Auth isnt null on both approaches  to avoid null exceptions  at run time.
 and  MAKE sure you import the namespaces. for the required classes
 Create two static variables